Contracts2.0 will work to deliver the following results:

 Inventory and SWOT analysis of existing contractual models

-Based on existing knowledge, tools and literature reviews, as well as case study analysis, Contracts2.0 will collate the outcomes of existing AECM and Payments for Ecosystem Services schemes (considering features such as single or combined public goods, contract features, socio-economic context) and carry out a SWOT (Strengths, Weaknesses, Opportunities and Threats) analysis.
+Based on existing knowledge, tools and literature reviews, as well as case study analysis, Contracts2.0 will collate the outcomes of existing AECM and Payments for Ecosystem Services schemes (considering features such as single or combined Goods where access to the good cannot be restricted and where use by one individual does not reduce availability to others.
+See also: Environmental Public Goods More, a formal, written agreement for a specified duration signed by (at least) two parties.
+In Contracts2.0, we acknowledge the existence of informal contracts but use formal contracts to focus the research.
+More features, socio-economic context) and carry out a SWOT (Strengths, Weaknesses, Opportunities and Threats) analysis.
 The results will offer guidance to policy makers and inspire interested actors regarding the possibilities and usefulness of these approaches in their specific contexts.

 For related publications see LINK

 Catalogue of factors facilitating and hindering existing models